IRL2/nanover-docs/source/tutorials/basics.rst

   to record and replay iMD simulations.
 * `nanover_nglview`: A notebook that assumes a server is already running, and visualises it with `NGLView <https://github.com/arose/nglview>`_.
+* `runner_GUI`: A notebook that demonstrates how to use the NanoVer GUI to run a server.

 .. _basicsrunningaserver: